How did you become a ceramicist?

 I was very lucky to be tutored by renowned ceramic artist David Roberts on a foundation course in Yorkshire.
 A successful application to the ceramic department in the design school at Edinburgh College of Art allowed me to study for a BA and Postgraduate Diploma in ceramics, graduating in 1999.
 On graduating, my work was selected for Talente, a survey show of European craft and design graduates organised by the Handwerkskammer of Munich.
 This prompted me to quickly find a studio space and make new work for the exhibition.
 I secured a part -time job working in the crafts department of the Scottish Gallery for curator Amanda Game, and second part-time post as ceramic technician at Stewart’s Melville College, and my professional life was underway.

-Tell us about what you will be exhibiting at Collect 2019
+Tell us about what you will be exhibiting at Alter at Fitzrovia Chapel

-I am presenting a new collection of smaller works alongside a large vessel piece, all from the Grammar of Ornament – India series.
-The work is inspired by the India pages of the Grammar of Ornament, a compendium of pattern gathered and produced by Victorian architect and designer Owen Jones.
+I am presenting a collection of 17 small works as an installation, alongside 2 larger collage vessel pieces.
+It is intended that the viewer/owner can hold the 17 piece installation, they can examine and re-arrange the collection and it is inspired by the India pages of the Grammar of Ornament, a compendium of pattern gathered and produced by Victorian architect and designer Owen Jones.

-The works I have made reflect on pattern samples from the book in relation to travels in South West India.
+The installation reflects on pattern samples from the book in relation to travels in South West India.
 Visiting India allowed me to gain a sense of these patterns being used in their homeland along with an understanding of colours and surfaces.
 These experiences galvanised my intention to make work in response to the book.

-Tell us a bit more about the book that inspired you
+Tell us a bit more about the Grammar of Ornament book that has inspired you so much

 The Grammar of Ornament was compiled by Owen Jones as a teaching manual, offering up examples of good design at a time when the British markets were, in Jones’ view, flooded with cheaply produced and badly designed goods.
 By studying examples of ornament from around the world, Jones attempted to establish a set of design principles that ultimately influenced the thinking of designers such as William Morris and Christopher Dresser.
 Published in 1856, the book pioneered chromolithographic printing process to produce a sumptuous volume that became an immediate success.
 It had been re-printed no fewer than nine times by 1910 and facsimile copies continue to be printed to this day.
 My first encounter with the book was via such a copy, bought from a discount book shop by my Dad and given to me as a gift.
 I can distinctly remember spending hours as a child tracing the designs with my fingers, leafing from page to page and absorbing the visual languages on display.